bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 * Define new components from a scripting language and query them.
 * Add a [Quake-style console] to modify or query components from a prompt at runtime.
 * Create an [editor with remote capabilities].
-* And those are only what people came up with _before_ the 0.13 release!
+* And these are only the plans we've heard about so far!

 We expect third party crates to provide convenient wrappers around the `QueryBuilder` API.